 Her highest achievement was 3rd place in the European Accordion championships in Innsbruck, Austria competing against over 50 other orchestras.
 This led to being asked to perform in the following year's closing gala concert in front of 5,000 in the Innsbruck Olympic Stadium.

-Sadly Jenny passed away in 2013, but there are a few of us who still meet regularly, try and practice what she taught us and continue to play the music she loved.
+Sadly, Jenny passed away in 2013 but there are a few of us who still meet regularly, continuing to practice her teachings and play the music she loved.

 In 2016 we returned to Innsbruck to compete once more at the World Music Festival, our performance earning us first place in the Advanced ensemble category!

 We might not have been able to perform together in the same room during COVID, but we could still make some noise over the Internet!
 Here was one of our favourites - a collection of Glenn Miller tunes.
 Many thanks to Jake for editing the video.
 Enjoy!